 We recommend: Exempt large and medium-sized corporate bodies and associations from libel law unless they can prove malicious falsehood

 The number of defamation cases that reached the high court surged by 11% in 2008 to a four-year high, as foreign claimants took advantage of the UK's tougher laws to seek libel tourism awards from publishers.

 A total of 259 high court defamation writs were issued last year, according to a review by the law firm Reynolds Porter Chamberlain, the most since 2004.

 These figures show that the UK remains a very attractive jurisdiction for libel claimants, said Jaron Lewis, a media partner at RPC.
-This is because our laws are very pro-claimant, making it difficult for the media to defend claims, even when
+This is because our laws are very pro-claimant, making it difficult for the media to defend claims,

-they are unmeritorious.
+even when they are unmeritorious.

-RPC added that most of the cases that did reach the high court were either settled before a trial began, or withdrawn, often because the costs associated with an action, which can run into hundreds of thousands of pounds, were too high for publishers to
+RPC added that most of the cases that did reach the high court were either settled before a trial began, or withdrawn, often because the costs associated with an action, which can run into hundreds of thousands of pounds, were too high for